Itsparththing/JAVA-DSA-Programs/README.md

 Q1: Leetcode-744 Find Smallest Letter Greater Than Target

-Q2: Conceling of a number
+Q2: Ceiling of a number